-The duration of this session is approximately 45 to 60 minutes.
+The suggested duration of this session is approximately 45 to 60 minutes, with more time added as needed to complete required evaluation activities.

 During this session, the surveyor(s) will learn about your organization's governance, particularly as it pertains to compliance with BPHCs statutory and regulatory requirements.